-The program of the day includes an excursion inside the Vendicari Nature Reserve.
+This proposal includes an excursion to the Vendicari Nature Reserve.
 This is one of the first and very few “fully protected” natural reserves in Sicily.
 The Vendicari area is also quite special for ornithologists, since various bird species stop there during their migration or even reproduce in the reserve.
 The area is not only suitable for trekking itineraries or bird-watching, in fact when the African sun is warm enough it is possible to go for a swim even during the winter.
 You can visit and walk around the reserve all year round, but the best time to do so is in spring, when you can smell the scented thyme in blossom and the birds are passing by during their migration.
 A beautiful path goes along the coast, between the sea and the great marshes, fed by brackish or fresh water ( spring or rainwater).
 Not to miss a visit to the old tuna fishery, that reminds us of an Hellenistic building, and the Spanish defensive tower.

 Included: Transfer Service and naturalistic guide.

 Informations and suggestions

-It is important to be equipped with trekking shoes or at least good sport shoes, a rucksack, a wind jacket and a change of clothes.
+It is important to be equipped with hiking shoes or at least good sport shoes, a rucksack, a change of clothes, towel, swimsuit, sandals.